deadzombie2333/Desired-handwriting-digits-generator/README.md

 Note from Tensorboard:
  * Determinator consistenly learning from MNIST data
  * Discriminator loss increase because generator performance increase, it then decrease because it is also involve as learning persist
- * Generator consistently improving, loss represent determinator loss and loss_1 represent discriminotor loss.
+ * Generator consistently improving, loss represent determinator loss and loss_1 represent discriminator loss.
- * There are still improvement available based on the graph of discriminaotr, ideal discriminator loss would be around 50% which si equal to random guess.
+ * There are still improvement available based on the graph of discriminaotr, ideal discriminator loss would be around 50% which is equal to random guess.
  * Early stop of GAN is based on satisfactory image generated.